 Recommendation number seven is taking time to explore some of the park’s awesome rock formations.
 Pretty much each one of these could be their own stop, but I’m bundling them all together, so this is not a massive list, here are a few that I recommend you check out.

 8. Hidden Valley

-Hidden Valley is also one of the most popular hikes in the park, but for good reason.
-It’s a beautiful place to explore, and it’s a short one and a half miles.
-Walking up from the parking lot takes you in to a large valley surrounded almost entirely by rocks.
+Hidden Valley is also one of the most popular hikes in the park, and for good reason.
+It’s a beautiful place to explore, and it’s a short 1.5 miles.
+Walking up from the parking lot takes you into a broad valley surrounded almost entirely by rocks.
 It’s one of those places that remind you of a smuggler’s campground from back in the cowboy days.
-It’s awesome to just walk through the valley, look at the different rocks, and even hang out and watch the sunset.
+It’s awesome to walk through the valley, look at the different rocks, and even hang out and watch the sunset.

 9. Lost Horse Mine

 Lost Horse Mine is one of the longer hikes on this list, but it takes you to the best-preserved stamp mill in the park.
-At four miles round-trip and a gradual incline most of the way, this is not a hike you want to do in the summer, but it’s a great winter hike, and the payoff is fantastic.
-The Lost Horse Mine is completely enclosed in a gate so you can’t get too close to it, but you can still get great views of it from all around the different sides.
+At four miles round trip and a gradual incline most of the way, this is not a hike you want to do in the summer.
+It’s a great winter hike, and the payoff is fantastic.
+The Lost Horse Mine is completely enclosed in a gate, so you can’t get too close to it, but you still get great views of it from all around the different sides.
 Also, you can walk up the hill right behind the Lost Horse Mine and get a great view of the entire park.

 10. Key’s View

-Keys Viewpoint is a great vista that looks out over the Coachella Valley and down into Palm Springs.
-This is a really popular place that fills up fast for sunset as the sun sets right behind the mountain in front of you.
-There’s a short little path that takes you to a bench in an overlook, and it’s a great 15 to 20-minute stop in the park or longer if you’re there during sunset.
+Keys Viewpoint is a stunning vista that looks out over the Coachella Valley and down into Palm Springs.
+This is a popular place that fills up fast for sunset as the sun sets right behind the mountain in front of you.
+There’s a short little path that takes you to a bench in an overlook, and it’s a great 15 to 20 minute stop in the park, or longer if you’re there during sunset.